-Most female rabbits should be spayed at four months of age.
+When is it safe to neuter?
+Most female rabbits can be spayed at 4-6 months of age, though some veterinarians prefer to wait until they are over 6 months, if there is no chance of pregnancy.
 Male rabbits can be neutered as soon as their testicles descend, at about 10-14 weeks of age.
-Some veterinarians feel more comfortable waiting until males are a minimum of three months of age.
+Some veterinarians feel more comfortable waiting until males are a minimum of 4 months of age.
 Older rabbits can also be neutered if they are in good health.
 Since females are prone to developing reproductive organ cancers, there is even more reason to spay an older intact female, to remove any cancer that may have already developed.
 You will want to have your older rabbit examined and a blood test done prior to neuter, and we do recommend that neutering of older rabbits be done by a specialist with a high success rate.

-Costs vary between $55 for a low-cost neuter to $500 for a spay done by an exotic specialist.
-There is minimal financial aid available at this time.
-See our S/N Clinics list for more information.
+How much should you expect to pay?
+Costs vary between $125 for a low-cost neuter to $1,500 for a spay done by an exotic specialist.

 Veterinarian information is provided to give you the information you need to further investigate who offers spay/neuter services for rabbits and is not an endorsement.